-- Are the assessments aligned with the learning outcomes developed in Stage 1? - Do the assessments measure students' progress towards meeting the Can-Do statements? - Are there opportunities to demonstrate proficiency in the three communication modes (interpretative, presentational, interpersonal)? - Are the prompts at the appropriate proficiency level?
-(Novice Mid, Intermediate Low, etc.) - Do the prompts focus on the text types of students at this proficiency level? (e.g., lists, chunked phrases, discrete sentences, connected sentences) - Is there an opportunity for student choice? - Do the assessments allow for the use of different variants of the language?
+- Are the assessments aligned with the learning outcomes developed in Stage 1? - Do the assessments measure students' progress towards meeting the Can-Do statements? - Are there opportunities to demonstrate performance in the three communication modes (interpretative, presentational, interpressonal)? - Are the prompts at the appropriate level?
+(Novice Mid, Intermediate Low, etc.) - Do the prompts focus on the text types of students at this level? (e.g., lists, chunked phrases, discrete sentences, connected sentences) - Is there an opportunity for student choice? - Do the assessments allow for the use of different variants of the language? - Is flexibility built in so outcomes and assessments can be adjusted to provide access for each student?